manuelcanga/rapidopress/README.md

 ## Better performance...

-*  minimize html by default
+*  minify HTML and CSS  by default
 *  not more unuseful attributes in css or script tags.
 URLs without versions and relatives to domain.
 *  not more unuseful metatags: ‘wp_generator’, ‘wlwmanifest_link’, ...